lm3nitro/Projects/Proxy/PolarProxy/Part 1-PolarProxy Install.md

 ## Certificate Installation

-Next I needed to import the root CA certificate to both OS and browser.
+Next, I needed to import the root CA certificate to both OS and browser.
 In order to use PolarProxy effectively, the root CA certificate it uses must be trusted by all clients whose TLS traffic goes through the proxy.
 This means your PolarProxy root CA needs to be trusted by both the operating system and any browsers or applications that have their own list of trusted root certificates.
 This ensures a smooth integration of the proxy with your system and applications.

 In the command below, you will see I have used the switch --certhttp 10080, this will make the public root CA cert available on a web server running at the port 10080.
 Simply start a browser on the client and enter the IP address of PolarProxy, such as http://127.0.0.1:10080/polarproxy.cer (if started with --certhttp 10080), to access the certificate.